thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 ## Step 5.
 Logs, stop and start commands

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard Mqtt Broker logs execute the following command:
+For example to see TBMQ logs execute the following command:

 ```bash
 docker compose logs -f tb-mqtt-broker-1